-By 1880 this collection had grown to such proportions that it attracted the attention of local citizens, students and tourists.
+By 1880, this collection had grown to such proportions that it attracted the attention of local citizens, students, and tourists.

-Following the death of Judge DesBrisay in April 1900, the collection was purchased by Mayor E.D.
-Davison from Mrs. DesBrisay in 1901, and presented to the Town of Bridgewater.
+Following the death of Judge DesBrisay in April 1900, the collection was purchased by Mayor Edward Doran Davison Jr. from Ada DesBrisay (Judge DesBrisay's wife) in 1901, and presented to the Town of Bridgewater.
 It was then moved from the DesBrisay residence to the Court House in Bridgewater and placed under the care of William E. Marshall, L.L.B.
-In 1938 the need for extra space at the Court House made it necessary to move the collection elsewhere.
-Thus in 1938 the Women's Institute of Bridgewater took care for the collection on the second floor of a building occupied by them at the rear of the present (1975) Royal Bank of Canada Building on King Street.
+In 1938, the need for extra space at the Court House made it necessary to move the collection elsewhere, and, thus, the Women's Institute of Bridgewater took care of the collection on the second floor of a building they occupied on King Street.

-In the early 1950s, a committee consisting of one member each from the Women's Institute, The Lunenburg County Historical Society and the Town of Bridgewater constituted an advisory executive, supported by a yearly grant from the Town of Bridgewater.
-In 1961 when the building was condemned and dismantled, the collection was put into storage at Acadia Gas Engine's warehouses in Bridgewater.
-It remained there until 1966 when it was moved to Bridgewater's completed Centennial Project and the Museum's current home on Jubilee Road.
-In the same year (1966) Town Council appointed Glen I.K.
-Feindel as Curator as well as a Board of Trustees.
+In the early 1950s, a committee consisting of one member each from the Women's Institute, the Lunenburg County Historical Society, and the Town of Bridgewater, constituted an advisory executive supported by a yearly grant from the Town of Bridgewater.
+In 1961, when the building was condemned and dismantled, the collection was put into storage at Acadia Gas Engine's warehouse in Bridgewater.
+It remained there until 1966 when it was moved to Bridgewater's completed Centennial Project, and the Museum's current location, on Jubilee Road.
+In the same year, Town Council appointed a Board of Trustees and Glen I.K.
+Feindel as Curator.

-At an inaugural meeting of the newly appointed Board on February 18, 1966, it was resolved that the Museum theme should be – "Interpreting and communicating to the general public the history of our country (especially Lunenburg County), our cultural growth and our achievements in the field of the arts and crafts."
+At an inaugural meeting of the newly appointed Board on February 18, 1966, a resolution was passed that the museum's theme should be "Interpreting and communicating to the general public the history of our country (especially Lunenburg County), our cultural growth, and our achievements in the field of arts and crafts."
 To this end, through the assistance and guidance of the Nova Scotia Museum, the museum collection was arranged chronologically to tell a story of Lunenburg County and its people.
-The Museum has the distinction of having the oldest municipally owned collection in the Province of Nova Scotia.
-Canada's Centennial Commissioner, John Fisher, officially opened the new Museum building, on June 7th 1967.
+The museum has the distinction of having the oldest municipally owned collection in the Province of Nova Scotia.
+Canada's Centennial Commissioner, John Fisher, officially opened the new museum building on June 7th, 1967.